5 Mexican Breakfastsyou need to tryin Mexico City

 Two fried eggs covered in different salsas — one red, one green — served side by side like a dramatic Mexican breakfast soap opera.
 They are “divorced” because they can’t agree on anything.
 Order them and let your server explain the lore.
 It will make your morning.

-Best with: extra tortillas to clean the plateThe best breakfast spots in CDMX are open from 7am and often sell out the best dishes by 10am.
-If you show up at noon, you missed the best stuff.
+Best with: extra tortillas to clean the plateThe best breakfast spots in CDMX open from 7am and often sell out the best dishes by 10am.
+If you show up at noon, you missed the good stuff.
 Set the alarm and go early — you won’t regret it.

 Eat the city.
 Don’t just visit it.

-Our food tours take you through the real CDMX — street tacos, neighborhood markets, and family taquerías that don’t exist on Instagram.
-Small groups, local guides.
+Our food tours take you through real CDMX — street tacos, neighbourhood markets, and family taquerías that don’t exist on Instagram.
+Small groups, local guides, no scripts.